Footprints

 - Absolute or ‘normalized’

-- Per year or time period
+- Per year or other time period

 - The overview of your shared CO₂ footprints (and time periods) can be found in the Footprint menu under ‘shared CO₂ footprints’.